HSLdevcom/hsl-ticket-zone-map/README.md

 # HSL Ticket Zones Map

 A simple map that shows the Helsinki Regional Traffic ticket zones that will come into effect in the beginning of 2019.
+It is made to be embeddable and self-sufficient.

-Made to be embeddable and self-sufficient.
+The map uses [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) to render the map based on [HSL's vector styles](https://github.com/HSLdevcom/hsl-map-style).
+There is no build step involved in this application, but a server is included to generate the vector styles and serve the application HTML file.
+It runs in a Docker container in production.

 ### Develop